raspberrypilearning/editor-target-practice/en/step_7.md

 <h2 class="c-project-heading--task">Make the arrow move</h2>

 --- task ---
-The arrow needs to move randomly.
+➡️ Make the arrow appear at random positions on the screen.
+--- /task ---

 Change the `arrow_x`{:.language-python} and `arrow_y`{:.language-python} variables so that each frame is chosen by random numbers.

---- /task ---

 <div class="c-project-code">
 --- code ---